MITRECND/d20/README.md

 For more detailed information, check [readthedocs](https://d20-framework.readthedocs.io/)

+If you'd like to see some code that enables D20 to do things, you can find a corpus of capabilities in the [D20-Extras](https://github.com/MITRECND/d20-extras) repository.

 Approved for Public Release; Distribution Unlimited.
 Public Release Case Number 21-0601

 &copy;2021 The MITRE Corporation.
 ALL RIGHTS RESERVED.